dnsimple/dnsimple-support/content/articles/secondary-dns-dnsimple-as-secondary.markdown

 #### Adding a Secondary Zone

-Create a secondary zone by heading to the account dashboard and selecting the Secondary Zone tab.
+Create a secondary zone by heading to the account dashboard and selecting the Secondary Zones tab.

 ![Seconary DNS tab](/files/secondary-dns-tab.png)